 me: "ahem. let's see. aha! 'song of myself, 1 and 2'."

-and i began, just stupid over-the-moon that my 5 year old was actually going to listen to some walt whitman. being an english lit major, i was nerding-out! my girl! she's going to be so smart and she's going to love this and DUDE this is SUCH A MOMENT!! all the while, i'm trying to keep my cool and not disturb the course of whatever planets have aligned that created the vibes that created the energy-waves that had led to this giant pile of awesome.
+and i began, just stupid over-the-moon that my 5 year old was actually going to listen to some walt whitman. having been an english lit major and a lifelong bibliophile, i was nerding-out. my girl! she's going to be so smart and she's going to love this and all the while, i was trying to keep my cool and not disturb the course of whatever planets have aligned that created the vibes that had led to this giant pile of awesome. so.

 "i celebrate myself, and sing myself,